Intuitive Contrasting Map for Antonym Embeddings

 Modern word embeddings, such as \cite{mikolov2013efficient}, \cite{pennington2014glove} or \cite{bojanowski2017enriching} are based on the distributional hypothesis \cite{harris1954distributional}.
 If two words are often used in a similar context, they should have a small cosine similarity between the embeddings.
 Naturally, such methods often fail to recognize antonyms since antonymous words, e.g., "fast" and "slow", occur in similar contexts.
 Many researchers address this issue from different angles.

 Some authors deal with representations of antonyms, injecting additional information, and improving training procedures.
-For example, \cite{bian2014knowledge} combine deep learning with various types of semantic knowledge to produce new word embeddings that show better performance on a word similarity task. \cite{hill2014not} and \cite{hill2014embedding} show that translation-based embeddings perform better in applications that require concepts to be organized according to similarity and better capture their true ontologic status. \cite{lu2015deep} use these ideas and demonstrate that adding a multilingual context when learning embeddings allows improving their quality via deep canonical correlation analysis. \cite{ono2015word} combine information from thesauri with distributional information from large-scale unlabelled text data and obtain word embeddings that could distinguish antonyms. \cite{liu2015learning} represent semantic knowledge extracted from thesauri as many ordinal ranking inequalities and formulate the learning of semantic word embeddings as a constrained optimization problem. \cite{kim2016adjusting} develop these ideas further and adjust word vectors using the semantic intensity information alongside with thesauri. \cite{nguyen2016integrating} improve the weights of feature vectors with a special method based on local mutual information and propose an extension of the skip-gram model that integrates the new vector representations into the objective function. \cite{dou2018improving} also use thesauri along with the sentiment to build new embeddings that contrast antonyms.
-All these results try to improve existing word embeddings in one way or another but do not assume that the information that could help contrasting antonyms and synonyms is already included in the embeddings.
+For example, \cite{bian2014knowledge} combine deep learning with various types of semantic knowledge to produce new word embeddings that show better performance on a word similarity task. \cite{ono2015word} combine information from thesauri with distributional information from large-scale unlabelled text data and obtain word embeddings that could distinguish antonyms. \cite{liu2015learning} represent semantic knowledge extracted from thesauri as many ordinal ranking inequalities and formulate the learning of semantic word embeddings as a constrained optimization problem. \cite{kim2016adjusting} develop these ideas further and adjust word vectors using the semantic intensity information alongside with thesauri. \cite{dou2018improving} also use thesauri along with the sentiment to build new embeddings that contrast antonyms. \cite{nguyen2016integrating} improve the weights of feature vectors with a special method based on local mutual information and propose an extension of the skip-gram model that integrates the new vector representations into the objective function. \cite{hill2014not} and \cite{hill2014embedding} show that translation-based embeddings perform better in applications that require concepts to be organized according to similarity and better capture their true ontologic status. \cite{lu2015deep} use these ideas and demonstrate that adding a multilingual context when learning embeddings allows improving their quality via deep canonical correlation analysis.